LongxingTan/open-retrievals/docs/source/quick-start.rst

 .. _quick-start:

-Open-retrievals is designed to simplify the information retrieval and RAG application, especially for retrieval, rerank.
+We can easily use Open-retrievals to fine-tune the model easily for information retrieval and RAG application.

 1. Embedding